 Hang with your favorite Christmas ribbon (check out my clever tip for hanging a wreath here).

 I shared how to make it an everyday wreath but now the challenge is on to transform it for every season!
-I already have my idea for a post-Christmas winter version and a Valentine’s Day version, stay tuned!
-A couple of you suggested doing “Noel” for a Christmas version so I’d love to hear your ideas for other seasons/holidays too!
+I already have my idea for a post-Christmas winter version and here is the Valentine’s Day version and the fall version!